mcmahon-lab/MultimodeNonlinearOptics/README.md

 - converting to dimensionless quantities,
 - calculating covarience matrices and related quantities,
 - homodyne detection and other squeezing related calculations,
-- converting to/from the quadrature and creation bases.
+- converting to/from the quadrature and creation operator bases.

 The `decompositions` module is borrowed from [Strawberry Fields](https://strawberryfields.readthedocs.io/) with minor modification and provides good implementations of matrix decompositions such as Takagi, Bloch Messiah and Williamson.